Wallenstein Garden

 At the other end of the garden you'll find the Wallenstein Riding School.
 The school is actually part of the National Gallery in Prague and has ongoing exhibitions.

-wallenstein garden pragueLike many hidden Prague sights, there's something a bit bizarre here (or very interesting depending on your point of view).
 The enormous stalactite gray wall of the garden is just very different.
 To me, this mammoth wall looks like part of a drip-dried mud castle of sorts.
-It has hidden creatures worked into the stone that peer out from different places.
+It has hidden creatures worked into the stone that peer out from different places which children love to search and find.

-And, if that wasn't enough, check out the large owl refuge next to the wall.
+Also, check out the large owl refuge next to the wall.
 The wise looking fellows sit perched high in their cages while outside peacocks roam freely pecking at the the lawns.

 The various statues in the park depict Greek mythological scenes and characters.
 Unfortunately, the originals were taken away by Swedes during Thirty Years War.